 - Tired or tight jaw muscles

 - Sleep disruption

 If left untreated, bruxism can permanently damage your teeth and gums.
-A night mouth guard costs significantly less than the cost of restorative dentistry.
-If you suspect you have bruxism, you’ll want to ask your dentist about getting a .
-A night guard forms a protective layer between the upper and lower teeth so you won’t wake up in pain and wear down your teeth over time.
+If you suspect you have bruxism, you’ll want to ask your dentist about getting a night guard helps stop teeth grinding by working as a protective layer between the upper and lower teeth so you can’t grind them while you sleep.right away.
+A

 Once your dentist diagnoses you with bruxism, they will create a custom teeth grinding guard.
 During your first appointment, your dentist will take dental impressions and send them to the lab where your sleeping mouth guard will be made.
 When you come back for your second appointment, your night guard will be ready.
 Our dentist will check the fit of the appliance to make sure you’ll be able to sleep and breathe comfortably.

-Mouth guards can also be used for non-contact sports (like ice skating) where there’s still risk of injury.
-Your dentist will help you find the best mouth guard for your smile and the sport you play.
+Mouth guards can also be used for non-contact sports (like ice skating) where there’s still the risk of injury.
+Your dentist will help you find the best mouth guard for your smile and the activities you love.
 If you or your child has braces, your dentist may create a special mouth guard that protects both the upper and lower teeth.
-If you get hit, a mouth guard for braces will stop brackets and wires from cutting into your gums, cheeks, or tongue.
+A mouth guard for braces will stop brackets and wires from cutting into your gums, cheeks, or tongue.

 Custom sports mouth Guards are generally around $60.00 depending on your insurance and other dental needs.